 Designing a Community-Based Solution

-Concern has worked in Kenya since 2002.
-In that time, we’ve built relationships and trust in the communities we serve.
+Concern has worked in Kenya since 2002 and in that time, we’ve built relationships and trust in the communities we serve.
 Faced with this mounting threat, we sat down with community leaders and local government officials to come up with potential solutions.

-From those conversations came LEAF, a dual-pronged approach to ending hunger through two simultaneous actions:
+From those conversations came LEAF, a dual-pronged approach to addressing hunger through two simultaneous actions:

 - Preventing future cases of malnutrition through sustainable livelihoods that allow people living in poverty and marginalization to generate long-term incomes